-All amounts referred to in the notes to the unaudited condensed consolidated financial statements are in United States Dollars ($) unless stated otherwise.
+All amounts referred to in the notes to the consolidated financial statements are in United States Dollars ($) unless stated otherwise.

-The unaudited condensed consolidated financial statements include the financial statements of the Company and its wholly owned subsidiary and its indirect subsidiaries.
+The consolidated financial statements include the financial statements of the Company and its subsidiary in which it has a majority voting interest.
 All significant inter-company accounts and transactions have been eliminated in the consolidated financial statements.
 The entities included in these consolidated financial statements are as follows:

 QPAGOS – Parent Company

 Qpagos, S.A.
 P.I de C.V., a Mexican entity (99.996% owned)

 Redpag Electrónicos, S.A.
 P.I. de C.V., a Mexican entity (99.990% owned)

 The financial statements of the Company’s Mexican operations are measured using local currencies as their functional currencies.